Caneyville Christian Community: Customs and belief

-Caneyville is an Old Order community, meaning that they use horses and buggies instead of cars, dress Plain and do not use electricity, computers, cell phones and other modern conveniences.
-Internal combustion engines are also not used, but steam engines instead.
-They use wood stoves, which the community makes, and many things are propane powered, as is the custom among many Amish.
+Caneyville was an Old Order community, meaning that they used horses and buggies instead of cars, dressed Plain and avoided electricity, computers, cell phones, and other modern conveniences.
+Internal combustion engines were also not used, but steam engines instead.
+They used wood stoves, which the community makes, and many things were propane powered, as is the custom among many Amish.
 The community makes a living mainly from market gardens and the manufacture of wood stoves.
-They still adhere to Elmo Stoll's vision.
+They originally adhered to Elmo Stoll's vision.

 Donnermeyer and Anderson describe the Community as follows:

 Population and communities

-There are about 15 families at the Caneyville Christian Community, living on a 200 acre property.
-The members do not all have an Old Order background, but come from Amish, German Baptist Brethren, and "seeker" backgrounds.
+The community started with about 15 families on a 200 acre property.
+The original members did not all have an Old Order background, but came from Amish, German Baptist Brethren, and "seeker" backgrounds.
 Caneyville established a daughter community near Brownsville, Kentucky, some 30 mi away.
+The Brownsville community disbanded after several years.

+Currently (2025), Caneyville has adapted the use of community vehicles and electricity in the homes.
+Inter-communal transportation includes golf carts and utility vehicles.
+"Blackbox" phones and email-to-fax services have been incorporated into daily use.
+The community still operates with the original vision concerning land ownership and business.

 Publishing

-A bi-monthly pamphlet, called "Plain Things", is published by the Caneyville Christian Community.
+A bi-monthly pamphlet, called "Plain Things", was published by the Caneyville Christian Community, but eventually ceased publication.